LisaFC/tech-doc-hugo-theme/content/en/docs/theme-documentation/_index.md

 : The main display title for the block.

 image_anchor
 : The anchor used when cropping the background picture.
-Default is **center**.
+The default is **center**.
 See the [Hugo Docs](https://gohugo.io/content-management/image-processing/#readout)

 height
 : See above.